 For example, for low-handicappers who prefer shot control, the manufacturer may create a clubhead that is well balanced, offering less side spin and more control through a wider clubface that is less boxy in shape.

-In contrast, high-handicappers need clubs that send the ball down the fairway with as much clubhead speed as humanly possible.
+In contrast, high-handicappers need hybrid golf clubs that send the ball down the fairway with as much clubhead speed as humanly possible.
 These specific hybrids will be tailored to increase distance and improve the quality of contact.

 Forgiveness